SwimmingHoles.info logo

 TYPE River

-DESCRIPTION Nice family swimming places right by N. F. campgrounds in the South Toe River (cold) in the Pisgah N. F..
+DESCRIPTION Nice family swimming place right by N. F. campgrounds in the South Toe River (cold) in the Pisgah N. F..
 See DIRECTIONS below for details.

 AREAS Pisgah N.F.